benjimin/pywebcorp/README.md

 ### Status

-This pure python code successfully demonstrates HTTP download through a proxy using NTLM authentication and SSPI credentials.
-It is not dependent on pywin32 as it includes a ctypes alternative.
-Currently it has only a dummy interface;
+Successfully demonstrating download from the web through an authenticated proxy, without needing to prompt for credentials.
+It is not dependent on pywin32 because it contains an alternative implementation of SSPI using ctypes.
-the next step would be to adapt to an existing web connection/request library.
+Next, needs adapting to the interface of an existing connection/request library.

 Background
 ----------